 The scheme will involve the Society accrediting or authorising employers on a corporate level so that they have a clear understanding of their obligations in ensuring that prospective members attain the appropriate type and level of practical experience for membership admission.
 This approach provides additional quality assurance and control where the "Authorised Employer" will have a detailed training framework in place to assess the prospective members' competencies.
 Details of the Authorised Employer are described in Section 5.
 The Society is mindful that any system of accrediting an Authorised Employer should not be unduly onerous to all concerned.
-Accordingly, a system of peer review will be put in place.
-This will involve authorising employers through a review conducted by a small group of fellow members.
-Such peer reviews will generally be desktop reviews, conducted once every five years, and supplemented by site visits, as necessary.
+This will involve authorising employers through a review conducted by one to two secretariat executive staff, for consistency.
+Such a review will generally be desktop reviews, conducted once every five years, and supplemented by site visit(s), as necessary, which may involve a member with appropriate experience.
+The results of the review will then be approved by a standing committee.